 Everything I had read about visiting Iceland touted the fact that everyone spoke English – which is true.
 What the information didn’t say was all of the written information was in Icelandic.
 I was grateful to find an order-at-the-counter restaurants with items on display and those universal symbols for such necessities as the restroom!

 I saw a crowd gathered near the front door of what looked like a restaurant next to the Subway, but couldn’t read the signs.
 I decided it was a popular place and waited with them until it opened at noon.
 As I saw the others walk towards the counter, I realized that it was only an ice cream shop!
-I continued my search finding a sandwich shop and bakery in a small mall.
+I continued my search and soon found a sandwich shop and bakery in a small mall.

 After lunch I decided to take the path that follows the edge of the harbor.
 I stopped at the edge of a crosswalk to wait for oncoming traffic to pass – and was astounded when cars stopped and waited for me to cross.
 This was not an exception – it happened every time!